 1934 - We also met Boro, with Syd Roberts and Berry Nieuwenhuys on target in a 2-2 draw at Anfield.
 Tim Coleman and George Camsell each struck one of their nine goals past us.

-1998 - We won at the Riverside Stadium when Vegard Heggem's wonder goal, his first ever reds strike, rounded off a 3-1 win after Michael Owen's slight touch on a Jamie Carragher shot opened the scoring.
-Brian Deane equalised before Jamie Redknapp put us back in front after Mark Schwarzer was penalised for picking up a back pass.
+1998 - We won at the Riverside Stadium when Vegard Heggem’s wonder goal, his first ever reds strike, rounded off a 3-1 win after Michael Owen’s slight touch on a Jamie Carragher shot opened the scoring.
+Brian Deane equalised with one of eight goals against the reds before Jamie Redknapp put us back in front after Mark Schwarzer was penalised for picking up a back pass.
 David James was playing his 200th League game for us.

 2009 - Stephen Ward was sent off at Anfield for two bookable offences, with Pepe Reina riling the Wolverhampton Wanderers fans by running most of the length of the pitch to remonstrate with the referee.
 We won 2-0, with Steven Gerrard and Yossi Benayoun both netting in the second half.